National Enquirer: Sarah Palin story

-The National Enquirer claimed to have an exclusive account of the pregnancy of Bristol Palin, the daughter of Sarah Palin, then governor of Alaska and Republican candidate for Vice President in the 2008 election:
+The National Enquirer claimed to have an exclusive account of the pregnancy of Bristol Palin, the daughter of Sarah Palin, then governor of Alaska and Republican candidate for vice president in the 2008 election:

-The title also published an allegation that Palin had an affair with her husband's business partner, Brad Hanson.
+The title published an allegation that Palin had an affair with her husband's business partner, Brad Hanson.
 Answering John McCain's threat of a lawsuit, a spokesman for the National Enquirer, in a statement to The Huffington Post, declared:

 Murder of Ennis Cosby

 The Enquirer offered a $100,000 reward for the arrest and conviction of the person who murdered Ennis Cosby, son of Bill Cosby.
 The paper received a credible tip, which it passed along to LAPD, which converted the tip into an arrest and conviction.
-Once again the paper was led by David Perel, who had already made a national name for himself with numerous big exclusives.
-His coverage of the O.J.
-Simpson was referred to by The New York Times as the "bible of the case."
+David Perel's coverage of the O.J.
+Simpson case was referred to by The New York Times as the "bible of the case."
 Perel was editor in chief when the paper's investigative unit, formed under him, discovered and published that Jesse Jackson had fathered a love child during his marriage.
-In the Cosby case, the LA police, at a press conference, credited the Enquirer with solving the case, saying: 'We have just arrested a suspect for the murder of Ennis Cosby going on information we are very confident about and this is in great part due to help from The National Enquirer.'
+In the Cosby case, the LA police, at a press conference, credited the Enquirer with solving the case, saying: "We have just arrested a suspect for the murder of Ennis Cosby going on information we are very confident about and this is in great part due to help from The National Enquirer."
 David Perel was again the Enquirer editor responsible for offering reward money that led to police solving the murder.
-Perel was the Enquirer editor who transformed the tabloid into a paper that could break big national stories.
-He ran the O.J.
-Simpson murder trial coverage that was lauded by the mainstream media and led to the Enquirer being featured on ABC's Nightline.
-He oversaw numerous scoops including the victims' blood found in O.J.'s Ford Bronco, publication of Nicole Brown Simpson's diary in which she expressed that O.J. had beaten her, and he uncovered the photos that showed Simpson wearing the Bruno Magli shoes that left bloody footprints at the murder scene.
-Those photos were found after the criminal trial but became the key evidence in the wrongful death suit filed against Simpson by the victims' family and were responsible for the $33.5 million civil judgment against Simpson.
-In addition, Perel led the coverage that broke the story of Rush Limbaugh being addicted to drugs, which Limbaugh later acknowledged and he was the editor-in-chief responsible for breaking the story that Tiger Woods was cheating on his wife with Rachel Uchitel.
-Perel later founded RadarOnline and led it to more than 20 journalism awards, including best entertainment website.